anvilglobaldynamics/torque/meta/api-docs/hire-user-as-employee.md

 Possible Error Codes:
 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
+{ code: APIKEY_INVALID } // the api key is invalid
+{ code: EMPLOYEE_INVALID } // could not be find employee
 { code: ALREADY_EMPLOYED } // the user exists and is already employed by another organization
 ```